Ekemini Ekpo

 june 28: I wrote a review of Cold War Choir Practice for 3Views.

-june 18-20: I was in a developmental workshop with the New Dramatists: very fun, and very Nigerian.
+june 18-20: I was in a developmental workshop with the New Dramatists: very fun, very Nigerian.

 june 17: My New City Critics fellowship with the Architectural League of New York and the Urban Design Forum culminated in “New City Critics: Monuments, Peripheries & Ecologies” at a83.
 My and my peers’ capstone essays were published in a limited-edition physical publication; or you can read my essay online here.